Overview

 SEPTEMBER 2, 2017

-In the video (just a head’s up, not the best quality and lots of camera zoom noise and wind) you can see (and hear) baby hawk.
+In the video (not the best quality and lots of camera zoom noise and wind) you can see (and hear) baby hawk.
 You can also definitely hear Mama hawk (this is 2023 me telling you this because 2017 me had no idea who Mama was).

 SEPTEMBER 6, 2017